 Workplace Noise Assessment

 The person conducting a business or undertaking (PCBU) must ensure that workers are not exposed to noise that exceeds the exposure standard for noise.
 There is no scientific way to achieve this without specialist tools and knowledge.
 The use of a phone app is not considered a suitable tool.
+Our qualified Safety Consultant can assist with current noise sampling equipment to determine and document your areas of the business where persons may be exposed to excessive noise.

-As part of our WHS Safety Services DRA complete a range of assessments to assist companies to comply with the exposure standard for noise.
+As part of our WHS Safety Services our Safety Consultants complete a range of assessments to assist companies to comply with the exposure standard for noise.
 The exposure standard for noise is defined by section 56 of the Model WHS Regulations as a level determined on the A weighted scale of an 8h average of 85 dB(A).
 Alternately a level measured on C scale at a peak of 140 dB.
 A noise assessment should be carried out when workers and others may be exposed to excessive noise levels.

 To assess noise levels a certified sound level meter (SLM) or noise dose meter (NDM) should be used and the operators of the meter must complete the tasks to AS/NZS 1269.1.